NikolajHJ/unsupervised/README.txt

 ## Overview

-This project implements a comprehensive unsupervised learning pipeline for analyzing heart attack prediction data from Indonesia.
-The project explores various dimensionality reduction techniques (PCA, ICA, Random Projection) and clustering algorithms (K-Means, Gaussian Mixture Models) to understand patterns in cardiovascular health data.
+This project implements the required unsupervised learning algorithms for BG4104 Group Report.
+The project analyzes heart attack prediction data from Indonesia using:
+- **Clustering Algorithms**: K-Means and Gaussian Mixture Models (EM)
+- **Dimensionality Reduction**: PCA, ICA, and Random Projection
+- **Neural Network**: MLP from Assignment #1 with cluster features

+This implementation covers all 5 experiments required by the assignment.

 ## Project Structure